Internships and Jobs

 letters of recommendation for your graduate school applications

-- Fall of your Senior Year: submit applications to graduate schools.
+- Fall of Senior Year: submit applications to graduate schools.

-The application deadlines vary, but many are in November or December.
+The application deadlines vary.
+Many are in November or December.

 Finding Graduate Programs to Apply To